Yasaman1997/Microprocessors-1/README.md

 * Usage Examples:
 1. SUBI R4,8 (Subtract with Immediate: R4 = R4 - 8)
 2. ADIW R26,5 (Add Immediate to Word: R27:R26 = R27:R26 + 5)

+## I/O Direct Mode
+Instructions are used to access I/O space **(64 I/O registers)** but **not extended I/O registers**.
+* Usage Examples:
+1. IN R10,PORTADDRESS
+2. OUT PORTADDRESS,R10
+3. IN Rd,PORTADDRESS
+4. OUT PORTADDRESS,Rs
+* PORTADDRESS is between 0x00 to 0x3F
+* Rs and Rd are any registers from register file